olami928/alx-low_level_programming/README.md

-This is a newe project on if, else, while.
+This is a new project under this repo